90+ AI Design Patterns to Avoid: The Definitive List

 A01: Fade-Up on Scroll

-opacity: 0, y: 20 transitioning to opacity: 1, y: 0 triggered by scroll intersection.
+opacity: 0, y: 20 to opacity: 1, y: 0 on scroll intersection.
 Every section, every element.
+It is so endemic it earned its own teardown: motion slop.

-Instead: Use no animation for most content.
-Reserve animation for a single hero element or a key interaction.
+Instead: No animation for most content.
+Reserve it for one hero element or a key interaction.
 Stillness is a craft signal.

 A02: Hover Scale 1.05 + Shadow

-Cards that scale to 1.05 and add a shadow on hover.
-The universal AI hover effect.
+Cards that scale to 1.05 and gain a shadow on hover.
+The universal AI hover.

 /* AI default */